Ficus elastica: Cultivation

+Use and production

+Medicinal and nutritional usage of F. elastica: a distillation of the plant's aerial rootlets can be used to make a poultice for healing wounds, while the tips of the leaves, when young, can be used as salad greens.
+Small versions of the trees can be grown as houseplants.
+F. elastica was once thought to improve indoor air quality when placed in the home; however, though F. elastica does remove 1 microgram per hour of formaldehyde from the air, these results are not applicable to typical buildings, where outdoor-to-indoor air exchange already removes volatile organic compounds (VOCs) at a rate that could only be matched by the placement of 10–1000 plants/m^{2} of a building's floor space.

 Latex

 All parts of the plant contain an abundant milky white latex, a chemical compound separate from its sap and carried and stored in different cells.
-The latex of Ficus elastica can irritate the eyes and skin, and is toxic if taken internally.
-Its sap can be used to make rubber; it was once the most common plant in Sumatra and Malay Peninsula for tapping before the Pará tree (Hevea brasiliensis) was introduced from Brazil in the late 1800s and became popular since then.
-Rambung trees were very valuable to farmers in Aceh who could find them in their newly cleared lands.
-The latex of Ficus elastica has been tested for use in the manufacture of modern rubber, but without economic and technical results.
+The latex of F. elastica can irritate the eyes and skin, and is toxic if ingested.
+Its sap can be used to make rubber; it was once the most common plant in Sumatra and Malay Peninsula for tapping before the Pará tree (Hevea brasiliensis) was introduced from Brazil in the late 1800s, and became the popular industrial cultivar thereafter.
+F. elastica (known as Rambung trees) were very valuable to farmers in Aceh in Indonesia, who found them in their newly cleared lands.
+The latex of F. elastica has been tested for use in the manufacture of modern rubber, but without economic and technical results, due to the complications of tapping it, and its inferior yield when compared to Hevea brasiliensis.

 Ornamental

-Ficus elastica is grown around the world as an ornamental plant, outside in frost-free climates (though it also tolerates light frosts) from the tropical to the Mediterranean and inside in colder climates as a houseplant.
-It thrives in USDA hardiness zones 10–12.
-Although it is grown in Hawaii, the species of fig wasp required to allow it to spread naturally is not present there.
+F. elastica is grown around the world as an ornamental plant.
+It can be grown outside in frost-free climates ranging from tropical climates to the Mediterranean, and grown inside in colder climates as a houseplant.
+It is tolerant of light frosts, and thrives in USDA hardiness zones 10–12.
+Although it is grown in Hawaii, the fig wasp species required for natural reproduction is not present there.

 In cultivation, it prefers bright sunlight but not hot temperatures.
 It has a high tolerance for drought, but prefers humidity and thrives in wet, tropical conditions.
-Ornamental hybrids (such as Robusta) have been derived from Ficus elastica with broader, stiffer and more upright leaves than the wild form.
+Ornamental hybrids (such as 'Robusta') have been derived from Fil. elastica with broader, stiffer and more upright leaves than the wild form.
 Many such hybrids exist, often with variegated leaves.

 Most cultivated plants are produced by vegetative propagation.
 This can be done by cuttings or by layering.